sparklecoin/sparklecoin/testing/multisig-2_2.md

 Send coins to the multisig address
 ----------------------------------

-Alice sends 360 SPKL to the multisig address.
+Alice sends 360 SPRK to the multisig address.

 **Alice:**